MBTI and Art

 To finish off

-I can't feel guilty for the time spent on art.
-I'm sure I would engage in it even as a hobby, if not a career.
+I can't feel guilty for my time spent on art.
+And I'm sure I would engage in it even as a hobby, if not my career.
 To think of an idea and to then bring it into reality through one's creative endeavours is an amazing thing and a worthwhile goal.
 No matter your 'type', if you're making or improving something, even through analysis and carefully considered critique then you're on the right track.
 I would argue, to bring beauty into existence is one of humanities' most important contributions to the universe.
 What do you think?
 Are you contributing?